23 Ways to Warm Your Deck in Winter

 For a little additional heat, electrical heaters are convenient, economical and easy to use.
 For instant heat, propane heaters are better suited but require extra work.

 Safely placed around your deck, providing warmth as required.
-Not designed to be the centre of attention but providing warmth as needed.
+Not designed to be the centre of attention but to provide warmth as needed.

 8. Tabletop heaters

-The better-looking deck heater then a portable heater.
-In the design of a lamp but providing warmth to all those surrounding.
-Using infrared heat to warm those around the deck table.
+A better-looking option than a portable deck heater.
+Looking like a lamp while providing warmth around it.
+Using infrared heat radiates warmth around the table.

 9. Hanging Patio Lamps